What will the end of the Universal Credit uplift mean for wellbeing?

 At Carnegie UK, we know that wellbeing cannot flourish when there is inequality between people and within communities.
-Though it is clear that there is still a long way to go to ensure that everyone has what they need to live well now and in the future, we commend those working in Northern Ireland for acting quickly to protect the wellbeing of their citizens.
+Though it is clear that there is still a long way to go to ensure that everyone has what they need to live well now and in the future, we commend those working in Northern Ireland for acting quickly to protect the wellbeing of their citizens in the light of the cut to Universal Credit.
 We hope to see an early positive response from the Executive to the requested funding, so that it can flow directly to those who are most in need.

 Hannah Ormston is Policy and Development Officer at Carnegie UK.

 This was originally posted on the Carnegie UK blog on 12th October 2021.

 Want to keep up-to-date with more articles like this?
 Sign up to our newsletter.